 Existing law requires certain telecommunication providers to provide basic network service and business line service to any person requesting such service.
+(NRS 704.6878)

-(NRS 704.6878) Section 2 of this bill authorizes such a provider to apply to the Public Utilities Commission of Nevada to be relieved of its duty to provide such service when certain alternative services are available.
+Section 2 of this bill authorizes such a provider to the Public Utilities

+Commission of Nevada to be relieved of its duty to provide such service when certain alternative services are available.
+The filing notice with the Public Utilities Commission of Nevada and providing certain other information to the Commission.
 Section 2 additionally sets forth certain requirements for notice, hearings and consumer sessions related to an application.
 Section 2 authorizes the Commission to require a telecommunication provider to provide service to a customer under certain circumstances.